rs146/InAppBrowserApp/README.md

 # InAppBrowserApp

-Using Gradle and an Android module with JitPack
+Test Project using Gradle and an Android module with JitPack which can then be used in other projects.